jpavelka/IMSE780/md_src/hw.md

     b.
 They believe that by paying overtime, they can expand the number of hours available at each facility.
 For a cost of $6,000, they can add two hours of availability at each facility every week.
 Would you advise them to do so?
 Why?
     c.
 They are considering adding a new product in the future.
 This product would require 2 hours of processing time at each facility per batch, and each batch would net a profit of $7,000.
 Would you advise them to offer this product?
 Why?

 1. (6 pts)* Using Python and whichever modeling library you prefer, formulate the following problem as a linear program and report the optimal solution.
-You may submit either the entire text of your program or a link to a Colab notebook.\
+See <a href='#pyInstructions'>here</a> for instructions on submitting Python-based assignments.\
 \
 Larry Edison is the director of the Computer Center for Buckly College.
 He now needs to schedule the staffing of the center.
 It is open from 8 A.M. until midnight.
 Larry has monitored the usage of the center at various times of the day, and determined that the following number of computer consultants are required: